 Using the table

-I’ve decided the main UK brokers fall into three main camps.
-These are:
+We’ve decided the main UK brokers fall into three main camps:

-- Fixed fee brokers – Charge one price for platform services regardless of the size of your assets.
-In other words, they might charge you £100 per year whether your portfolio is worth £1,000 or £1 million.
-Generally, if you’ve got more than £25,000 stashed away then you definitely want to look at this end of the market.
+• Fixed-fee brokers – charge one price for platform services regardless of the size of your assets.
+In other words, they might charge you £100 per year, whether your portfolio is worth £1,000 or £1 million.
+Generally, if you’ve got more than £12,000 stashed away then you definitely want to look here.
 Bear in mind that fixed fee doesn’t mean you won’t also be tapped up for dealing monies and a laundry list of other charges.

-- Percentage fee brokers – This is where the wealthy need to be careful.
+• Percentage-fee brokers – this is where the wealthy need to be careful.
 These guys charge a percentage of your assets, say 0.3% per year.
 For a portfolio of £1,000 that would amount to a fee of £3.
 On £1 million you’d be paying £3,000.
-Small investors should generally use percentage fee brokers, but even surprisingly moderate rollers are better off with fixed fees.
-Many percentage fee brokers use fee caps and tiered charges to limit the damage but the price advantage still favours the fixed fee outfits in most cases.
+Small investors should generally use percentage-fee brokers.
+However even surprisingly moderate rollers are better off with fixed fees.
+Many percentage-fee brokers offer fee caps and tiered charges to limit the damage.
+But the price advantage still favours the fixed-fee outfits in most cases.

-Thanks to your efforts as much as ours, our broker comparison table has become an invaluable resource for UK investors.
+Thanks to your efforts as much as ours, our broker comparison table has become an invaluable resource for UK investors looking to find the best online broker.

 Take it steady,